RichWellum/kubecost_container/README.md

 # kubecost_container

-Provides a Docker container that provides the kubecost krew plugin, and presents a simple menu with some kubecost options.
+A Docker container that provides the kubecost krew plugin, and presents a simple menu with some kubecost options.
 But also allows the user the environment in the container to execute their own kubectl cost commands.

 :bangbang: | Warning: This will deploy kubecost on your cluster if it is not already running.